onenextech/Laravel-Lucid-Architecutre-Stater-Kit/docs/AttachableFile.md

 // Get the file size
 $avatar->size;

-// Create a thumbnail of the file and get the url
+// Create a thumbnail of the file and get the path
 $avatar->getThumb($width, $height);

 // Create a thumbnail of the file with custimze options and get the url
 $avatar->getThumb($width, $height, $options);

+// Create a thumbnail of the file and get the url
+$avatar->getThumbUrl($width, $height, $options);

+// Create a thumbnail of the file with custimze options and get the url
+$avatar->getThumbUrl($width, $height, $options);

 /**
  * getThumb method